microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgt.md

     - `[DisplayName <String>]`: Admin provided name of the device configuration.
     - `[LastModifiedDateTime <DateTime?>]`: DateTime the object was last modified.
     - `[TargetedMobileApps <String[]>]`: the associated app.
-    - `[UserStatusSummary <IMicrosoftGraphManagedDeviceMobileAppConfigurationUserSummary1>]`: Contains properties, inherited properties and actions for an MDM mobile app configuration user status summary.
+    - `[UserStatusSummary <IMicrosoftGraphManagedDeviceMobileAppConfigurationUserSummary>]`: Contains properties, inherited properties and actions for an MDM mobile app configuration user status summary.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Id <String>]`:
+      - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
       - `[ConfigurationVersion <Int32?>]`: Version of the policy for that overview
       - `[ErrorCount <Int32?>]`: Number of error Users
       - `[FailedCount <Int32?>]`: Number of failed Users